M4GNV5/PointerScript/LanguageDoc.md

 ```js
 //'lazy' Identifier [ '=' Expression ]
 ```
-The varargs argument will be set to an NULL terminated array of all additional arguments passed.
+The varargs argument will be set to a NULL terminated array of all additional arguments passed.
 This must be the last argument.
 For information on how to use varargs see the [Variable Arguments](#variable-arguments) section
 ```js
 //Identifier '...'